etoTanjiro/POS-frontend/README.md

 To build a **Point of Sale (POS) System** for a newly inaugurated retail store at SDA Market, Hauz Khas.
 Over the next five weeks, you will dive into the world of frontend development, learning various technologies and skills to create a functional and user-friendly POS system.

+## 6 Step Project

+There are 6 Steps to complete this project, these Steps will be added as per this project progress
+1. Creating **Login and Sign Up pages** using HTML, and CSS5 ... no JavaScript or any framework ...
+Completed : **Commit no. 7**

 ## Overview of Frontend Development

 Frontend development involves creating the visual and interactive aspects of a website or web application.
 As a frontend developer, you will work on building the user interface (UI) and ensuring a seamless user experience (UX).
 Key technologies and concepts in frontend development include: